Krasper707/flipsave/README.md

-# FlipSave - AI Financial Text Processor
+# FlipSave - AI Financial Data Pipeline

-An intelligent API to extract and categorize information from unstructured financial text messages using Google Gemini.
+An end-to-end data pipeline that extracts real-world offer data from the internet, transforms it into structured information using Google Gemini, and makes it available for financial applications.

 ## 🚀 Overview

-FlipSave is an intelligent API designed to automate the extraction and categorization of financial information from unstructured text messages, such as bank alerts and promotional offers.
-This project leverages the power of **Google's Gemini Pro** model via **Langchain** to transform messy text data into clean, structured JSON, making it ready for downstream financial applications.
+FlipSave has evolved from a simple API into a complete, automated ETL (Extract, Transform, Load) data pipeline.
+This project demonstrates a full-stack AI workflow, from proactive data gathering to intelligent processing and storage.

+The pipeline uses the **NewsAPI** to extract real-time articles about discounts and sales.
+This unstructured text is then fed into a sophisticated model powered by **Google's Gemini Pro** and **Langchain**, which transforms it into clean, categorized, and structured JSON.
+The final, valuable data is saved to a CSV, ready for analysis or application use.

-This project was built as a portfolio piece to demonstrate skills required for the **AI Intern role at Paybyflip**, focusing on LLMs, Data Processing, and API development.
+This project was built as a portfolio piece to demonstrate skills required for the **AI Intern role at Paybyflip**, showcasing expertise in **Data Pipelines, API Integration, LLMs, and Automation.**

 ## ✨ Key Features

-- **Intelligent Entity Extraction:** Parses text to identify key entities like vendor, amount, offer details, and coupon codes.
-- **Automated Categorization:** Assigns a relevant category (e.g., "Food & Dining", "Shopping") to each transaction or offer.
-- **Robust API:** A production-ready REST API built with **FastAPI**, complete with automatic data validation and interactive documentation.
-- **Resilient Logic:** The core extraction chain includes an automatic retry mechanism to handle transient API failures.
-- **Bulk Testing:** Includes a test script to validate API performance against a sample CSV dataset.
+- **Automated Data Pipeline:** A complete, runnable ETL workflow that gathers and processes data with a single command (`run_pipeline.py`).
+- **API-Driven Data Extraction:** Robustly fetches real-world data from the NewsAPI, demonstrating professional third-party API integration.
+- **Intelligent LLM Transformation:** Uses Gemini to perform complex entity extraction (vendor, amount, offers, codes) and classification (category).
+- **Structured Data Output:** Produces a clean, analysis-ready CSV file with valuable, structured offer information.
+- **Modular and Professional Code:** Well-structured Python code with clear separation of concerns (Extract, Transform, Orchestrate).

 ## 🛠️ Tech Stack